After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 ## Scheduled Backup

-Scheduled backups are done via a Cron.
+This will schedule Cloudbox backups to run periodically.
+This is set Cron.

 There are 2 ways to set this up: